 Eric Gouaux, Ph.D.

-Eric Gouaux completed his B.A. and Ph.D. degrees in Chemistry at Harvard University in 1989.
-He remained at Harvard for a year as a postdoctoral fellow, and then continued his postdoctoral studies at the Massachusetts Institute of Technology.
+Eric Gouaux completed his B.A. and Ph.D. degrees in Chemistry at Harvard University in 1984 and 1989, respectively.
+He remained at Harvard for a year as a postdoctoral fellow and then continued his postdoctoral studies at the Massachusetts Institute of Technology.
 In 1993, he was appointed assistant professor at the University of Chicago Department of Biochemistry and Molecular Biology.

-In 1996, he joined the Department of Biochemistry and Molecular Biology at Columbia University as an assistant professor.
+In 1996, Gouaux joined the Department of Biochemistry and Molecular Biology at Columbia University as an assistant professor.
 In 2000, he was appointed Investigator with the Howard Hughes Medical Institute and associate professor with Columbia, reaching full professor the following year.
-He came to Oregon Health & Science University in 2005 as a Senior Scientist at the Vollum Institute and continuing his position with Howard Hughes.
+Gouaux came to Oregon Health & Science University in 2005 as a Senior Scientist at the Vollum Institute and continuing his position with Howard Hughes.
 He joined the graduate faculty in the Department of Biochemistry and Molecular Biology in 2006.
+In 2015, Gouaux was appointed the Jennifer and Bernard Lacroute Term Chair in Neuroscience Research.

 Summary of Current Research